-If your opponents are unwilling to destroy the habitat, for whatever reason, you can control their movements by jettisoning or depressurizing parts of the habitat.
+If your opponents are unwilling to destroy the habitat, you can control their movements by jettisoning or depressurizing parts of the habitat.
 While this can be hazardous, jettisoned sections of a habitat can be restored fairly easily and deny enemy access to convenient traveling spaces, forcing them to move between airlocks.

 If possible denying access to ship systems, such as airlocks and life support will slow enemy assaults.
 Enemy forces without the support of an attached ship will be forced to rely on internal reserves of oxygen and water, which can force them to make unprepared assaults.
+Being prepared with vacuum sealed armor or synthetic forces can allow an immediate response against a disoriented or unprepared enemy, and habitats do not necessarily need to be damaged to allow partial or complete depressurization of individual modules.

-Alternatively, it may be just as easy to avoid assaults in microgravity.
-Having a portion of the habitat jettison with enemy forces on-board or simply flying away in a separate vessel may be the best possible result.
-This may mean that a counter-offensive is required to seize an enemy vessel and move civilians and important materials onboard.
+Alternatively, it may be just as easy to entirely forestall assaults in microgravity by exploiting the nature of most habitats.
+Having a portion of the habitat be jettisoned from the main body with enemy forces on-board or simply flying away in a separate vessel may be the best strategy to minimize allied losses and deny enemy objectives.
+Enemy vessels docked at a habitat are fair game for a counterassault, and capturing an enemy spacecraft can provide a valuable bargaining chip for coercing a force into surrender.